msalemor/kubecluster/README.md

 ## Install Kubeadnm, kubectl and kubelet

-Install the latest version of the kubernetes files from the google repositories:
+Install the latest version of the kubernetes files from the google repositories in kmaster and knode1:

 ```
 # Install the kubernetes signing keys